CXwudi/modern-gradle-template-simplified/README.md

       ((e.g. `id("org.springframework.boot")`)
     - Tip 3: there is a little [`kotlin-jvm` mixin plugin](gradle/plugins/mixin/kotlin-jvm) that demonstrates the above two tips.
-      You can also reuse any mixin and convention plugins that already exist in this template.
-      Or if you want to start from scratch, you can delete all mixin and convention plugins.
 3. Delete the sample submodules beginning with `sample-`, and start adding your own submodules.
    Or you can reuse them by renaming them as it only contains a single `build.gradle.kts` file.
 4. (Optional) The template contains a renovate bot config file to automatically update dependencies in the version catalog.